MaibornWolff/private-ens/README.md

 ## 2. ENS deployment
 We fetch the ENS registry and registrar ([@ensdomains/ens](https://github.com/ensdomains/ens) on github) and the resolver ([@ensdomains/resolver](https://github.com/ensdomains/resolvers) on github) from npm.
-To deploy them at once, they are first copied to the `contracts` folder of this truffle project where they can be compiled and migrated at once.
+To deploy them at once, they are first copied to the `contracts` folder of this truffle project where they can be compiled and migrated at once (using the contracts from node_modules directly would be better - if you know how please get in touch).

 #### Short version
 1. `npm install`